Several years in the writing, this book has matured like good wine.

 Maraglindi: child of the land, fruit of an evil deed, and instrument of love.

 My standard policy is that anyone buying one of my books can have a second title, free.
 You can check out the offerings here.
+A review emailed to me is proof of purchase.

-Read two samples
+Read two extracts

-A few early reviews
+Read a few reviews

 A superior Person has been assigned as guardian angel for people on earth, but first needs to live as a human.
 For Her first life, She chooses to be born as the daughter of Glindi, an Australian Aboriginal woman who had been raped by a white man.
 Instead of dark brown, the baby is the colour of a mud frog.
 Glindi names her Maraglindi, meaning "Glindi's sorrow," and her loving nickname is Froggie.